nixworks/public/news/2005/12/2/README.md

 ##### Kenneth Boyd
 ### [ Kenneth Boyd becomes the 1000th person to be executed in the United States since the re-introduction of capital punishment in 1976. ](/news/2005/12/2/kenneth-boyd-becomes-the-1000th-person-to-be-executed-in-the-united-states-since-the-re-introduction-of-capital-punishment-in-1976.md)
-_Context: capital punishment, Kenneth Boyd, Capital punishment in the United States, U.S._
+_Context: U.S., Kenneth Boyd, Capital punishment in the United States, capital punishment_

 ##### Australia
 ### [ Australian Van Tuong Nguyen is executed by hanging in Singapore for drug trafficking. ](/news/2005/12/2/australian-van-tuong-nguyen-is-executed-by-hanging-in-singapore-for-drug-trafficking.md)
-_Context: Australia, Van Tuong Nguyen, Singapore, executed by hanging, drug trafficking_
+_Context: Singapore, executed by hanging, Australia, Van Tuong Nguyen, drug trafficking_

 ##### Malaysian prisoner abuse scandal
 ### [ An independent commission to investigate the Malaysian prisoner abuse scandal is established by Prime Minister of Malaysia Abdullah Ahmad Badawi. ](/news/2005/12/2/an-independent-commission-to-investigate-the-malaysian-prisoner-abuse-scandal-is-established-by-prime-minister-of-malaysia-abdullah-ahmad-b.md)